akka/akka/akka-docs/rst/scala/persistence.rst

 State machines
 --------------

-State machines can be persisted by mixing in the ``FSM`` trait into processors.
+State machines can be persisted by mixing in the ``FSM`` trait into persistent actors.

 .. includecode:: code/docs/persistence/PersistenceDocSpec.scala#fsm-example